 Where possible, assessors aim to support people to live in the community as long as possible.
-The comprehensive assessment may, however, identify residential care as a suitable option for a client who is no longer able to be adequately cared for by carers or family, and is incapable of living in the community without support.
-Considerations for entering permanent residential care could include:
+The comprehensive assessment may, however, identify residential care as a suitable option for a client who is no longer able to be adequately cared for by carers or

 - Informed discussion with the client, family and other relevant people such as the aged care provider and the GP; or if in the hospital context, the hospital discharge planner and other health professionals. - Ascertaining the preferences and choice of the client and/or authorised representative.
 This could involve provision of targeted information, such as through use of the Star Ratings, to help compare the quality of aged care homes.

-- Some clients may have special needs that may be best met by residential aged care homes, which offer particular kinds of care, such as dementia specific facilities (see section 22.
+Some clients may have special needs that may be best met by residential aged care homes, which offer particular kinds of care, such as dementia specific facilities (see section 22.
 Aged Care Resources for Consumers). - Determining whether the client is able to live safely at home, including identifying any potential risks to a person's well-being, health and safety, or whether a residential care setting would better meet the client's current needs and preferences.
 For example, such discussions may occur where multiple residential respite extension requests have been made in one financial year, indicating that there may be concerns with the client returning home (see section 12.4.
-Residential Respite Care Extensions). - o Identifying whether or not there are appropriate supports available to the client to meet their care needs safely in the community (informal supports and the sustainability of the care arrangements in the community, formal services including those the person chooses or is financially able to pay and if applicable, aids and equipment).
-Documenting the current care needs, goals and agreed general and service recommendations in the record of assessment and the Support Plan, - When a client is approved for residential care, issuing a referral code is usually the appropriate referral method on My Aged Care.
+Residential Respite Care Extensions). - Identifying whether or not there are appropriate supports available to the client to meet their care needs safely in the community (informal supports and the sustainability of the care arrangements in the community, formal services including those the person chooses or is financially able to pay and if applicable, aids and equipment). - Documenting the current care needs, goals and agreed general and service recommendations in the record of assessment and the Support Plan.

+When a client is approved for residential care, issuing a referral code is usually the appropriate referral method on My Aged Care.
 This allows the client, their carers and/or family to identify a residential care home that meets their needs when they are ready to do so.